Prince (musician): 1975–1983: Beginnings and breakthrough

 In 1981, Prince formed a side project band called The Time.
-The band released four albums between 1981 and 1990, with Prince writing and performing most of the instrumentation and backing vocals (sometimes credited under the pseudonyms "Jamie Starr" or "The Starr Company"), with lead vocals by Morris Day.
-In late 1982, Prince released a double album, 1999, which sold over four million copies.
-The title track was a protest against nuclear proliferation and became Prince's first top 10 hit in countries outside the US.
-Prince's "Little Red Corvette" was one of the first two videos by black artists (along with Michael Jackson's "Billie Jean") played in heavy rotation on MTV, which had been perceived as against "black music" until CBS President Walter Yetnikoff threatened to pull all CBS videos.
+The band released four albums between 1981 and 1990, with Prince writing and performing most of the instrumentation and backing vocals—sometimes being credited under the pseudonyms "Jamie Starr" or "The Starr Company"—with lead vocals by Morris Day.

+In late 1982, Prince released a double album, 1999, which sold more than four million copies.
+The title track was a protest against nuclear proliferation and became Prince's first top 10 hit in countries outside the United States.
+Prince's "Little Red Corvette" was one of the first two videos by black artists—along with Michael Jackson's "Billie Jean"—played in heavy rotation on MTV, which had been perceived as against "black music" until CBS President Walter Yetnikoff threatened to pull all CBS videos.
 Prince and Jackson had a competitive rivalry which lasted for many years.
 The song "Delirious" also placed in the top ten on the Billboard Hot 100 chart.
 "International Lover" earned Prince his first Grammy Award nomination at the 26th Annual Grammy Awards.

 1984–1987: Purple Rain, Around the World in a Day and Parade

-During this period Prince referred to his band as the Revolution.
-The band's name was also printed, in reverse, on the cover of 1999 inside the letter "I" of the word "Prince".
+Starting with the release of 1999, the backing band for Prince would be referred to as the Revolution.
+The band's name was printed in reverse on the cover of 1999 inside the letter "I" of the word "Prince".
 The band consisted of Lisa Coleman and Doctor Fink on keyboards, Bobby Z. on drums, Brown Mark on bass, and Dez Dickerson on guitar.
 Jill Jones, a backing singer, was also part of the lineup for the 1999 album and tour.
-Following the 1999 Tour, Dickerson left the group for religious reasons.
+Following the tour, Dickerson left the group for religious reasons.
 In the book Possessed: The Rise and Fall of Prince (2003), author Alex Hahn says that Dickerson was reluctant to sign a three-year contract and wanted to pursue other musical ventures.
 Dickerson was replaced by Coleman's friend Wendy Melvoin.
-At first the band was used sparsely in the studio, but this gradually changed during 1983.
+At first, the band was used sparsely in the studio, but this gradually changed during 1983.